jamirawan/dox/js-libraries/reaksi/freeCodeCamp/create-a-stateful-component.md

 ---

 layout: about
-title: Access props using `this.props`
+title: Create stateful component
 parent: freeCodeCamp challenges
 grand_parent: React JS
 great_grand_parent: JS Libraries
-nav_order: 1
+nav_order: 14
 has_children: false
 has_toc: false

 ---
-# --description--
+# Create stateful component

 One of the most important topics in React is `state`.
 State consists of any data your application needs to know about, that can change over time.
 You want your apps to respond to state changes and present an updated UI when necessary.
 React offers a nice solution for the state management of modern web applications.